 Today, everything is different.
 I’m 65 and heading towards retirement while Diana is 26, newly engaged and a successful journalist.
 We talk daily and support each another, and we choose our words carefully when we speak.
 We also do our best to center on healthy sibling relationships with her brothers, as we are now proud of our family.

-My 6 Steps To Fixing A Broken Relationship With My Teen
+6 Ways to Fix a Relationship With My Teen

 Here’s what I learned from my own experience that might benefit other moms who are struggling to heal the rift with their daughters: